mcchris1/frontend-game/README.md

 # Cocktail Overflow

 #### Herein lies a flashcard app that matches an endless array of cocktails to their respective specs, the single most critical key-value pair to making cocktails.
 Flashcards are a tool for memory retention.
 Cocktails are a tool for memory destruction.
-Much like event listeners, cocktails should contain no more than three parameteres.
+Much like event listeners, cocktails should contain no more than three parameteres, as it's sloppy form and pretentious.
 ---

 ![Wah](/img/MCToBeKind.jpeg)